-- a) In accordance with a financial service agreement between the OFA and OCGC, OFA conducts investment and cash management services and activities for OCGC.
+- In accordance with a financial service agreement between the OFA and OCGC, OFA conducts investment and cash management services and activities for OCGC.
 OFA is the agency of the Province of Ontario responsible for providing financial and centralized cash management services for the government.
-OCGC pays OFA a fee for these services based on assets under management and reimburses for other related activities on a cost recovery basis. - b) Pursuant to the OVCF limited partnership agreement, OCGC is committed to making capital contributions on notice of capital calls.
-As at March 31, 2016, the total uncalled commitment is \$27,675,537 to be drawn down over the remaining years of the limited partnership. - c) In accordance with the contract between Ernst & Young LLP (E&Y) and OCGC, E&Y conducts due diligence services and activities to qualify OETF co-investors.
-OCGC pays both fixed and hourly rates for these services and activities, respectively. - d) In accordance with the contract between Covington Capital Corporation (Covington) and OCGC, Covington conducts services and activities to qualify, monitor, and exit OETF's investments.
-OCGC pays both fixed and hourly rates for these services and activities, respectively. - e) In accordance with the contract between Weiler & Company and OCGC, Weiler & Company performs accounting functions relating to the operations of OCGC.
-OCGC pays an hourly rate for these services. - f) Pursuant to the NVCF limited partnership agreement, OCGC is committed to making capital contributions on notice of capital calls.
-As at March 31, 2016, the total uncalled commitment is \$19,930,273 to be drawn down over the remaining years of the limited partnership.
+OCGC pays OFA a fee for these services based on assets under management and reimburses for other related activities on a cost recovery basis. - Pursuant to the OVCF limited partnership agreement, OCGC is committed to making capital contributions on notice of capital calls.
+As at March 31, 2017, the total uncalled commitment is \$21,825,537 (2016 \$27,675,537) to be drawn down over the remaining years of the limited partnership. - Pursuant to the NVCF limited partnership agreement, OCGC is committed to making capital contributions on notice of capital calls.
+As at March 31, 2017, there is no further uncalled commitment (2016 \$19,930,273) to be drawn over the remaining years of the limited partnership. - Pursuant to the SUVF limited partnership agreement, OCGC is committed to making capital contributions on notice of capital calls.
+As at March 31, 2017, the total uncalled commitment is \$20,750,000 (2016 \$nil) to be drawn down over the remaining years of the limited partnership. - In accordance with the contract between Ernst & Young LLP (E&Y) and OCGC, E&Y conducts due diligence services and activities to qualify OETF co-investors.
+OCGC pays both fixed and hourly rates for these services and activities, respectively. - In accordance with the contract between LP Analyst and OCGC, LP Analyst provides investment consulting services including sourcing strategy, conducts due diligence services and activities for potential new fund investments, provides business advice to support negotiation and undertakes portfolio monitoring and reporting.
+OCGC pays both fixed and hourly rates for these services and activities, respectively.

+- In accordance with the contract between Covington Capital Corporation (Covington) and OCGC, Covington conducts services and activities to qualify, monitor and exit OETF's investments.
+OCGC pays both fixed and hourly rates for these services and activities, respectively. - In accordance with the contract between Weiler & Company and OCGC, Weiler & Company performs accounting functions relating to the operations of OCGC.
+OCGC pays an hourly rate for these services.

-10 INVESTMENTS IN OETF
+11 INVESTMENTS IN OETF

-Investments in OETF can take the form of warrants or convertible debt transacted in Canadian dollars (CAD) or US dollars (USD).
+Investments in OETF can take the form of equity, warrants or convertible debt transacted in Canadian dollars (CAD) or US dollars (USD).
 The investments in OETF as at March 31 are summarized as follows:

-2016 2015
+2017 2016

-Acquisition Carrying Acquisition Carrying
+Acquisition Carrying Contingent Acquisition Carrying Contingent

-cost value Contingent cost value Contingent
+cost value \$ cost value \$

-\$ \$ \$ \$ \$ \$
+\$ \$ \$ \$

-CAD investments 45,168,706 37,643,673 1,938,275 65,106,802 58,759,822 350,000 USD investments 6,314,792 6,087,768 - 5,893,925 4,728,640 422,200 51,483,498 43,731,441 1,938,275 71,000,727 63,488,462 772,200
+CAD investments 45,081,492 39,064,467 338,274 45,168,706 37,643,673 1,938,275 USD investments 1,413,160 3,308,187 - 6,314,792 6,087,768 - 46,494,652 42,372,654 338,274 51,483,498 43,731,441 1,938,275